nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * `subprocess` module generally comes included with python installation.
 So no need to install the module separately.

 ## Use Cases
-* Running OS commands from python (like "ping google.com", "ipconfig" etc)
+* Run OS commands or call external programs from python (like "ping google.com", "ipconfig" etc) over command line inputs and outputs
-* You can write functions in other languages like Java, Dotnet etc., create an executable file and communicate with command line inputs and outputs
+* Write functions in other languages like Java, Dotnet etc., create an executable file and communicate with command line inputs and outputs
-* Communicate with external programs or legacy systems from python over command line inputs and outputs
-*

 ## How it works
 * `subprocess` module can run child processes, communicate with them over their input / output / error pipes (command line outputs and inputs)